-The INF is a signatory to the World Anti-Doping Code and adopted its own set of Anti-Doping Rules in 2004 which all member countries are required to accept and all players must abide by.
+World Netball is a signatory to the World Anti-Doping Code and adopted its own set of Anti-Doping Rules in 2004, which all member countries are required to accept, and all Athletes must abide by.

-New rules were approved by the INF Board which came into force on January 1 2015 and are compliant with the WADA Code 2015.
+New rules were approved by the World Netball Board and came into force on September 1st 2022.
+They are compliant with the World Anti-Doping Agency (WADA) Code 2021.
 The purpose of revising the Code is to better protect clean athletes around the world.

-Click here to download the INF Anti-Doping Rules.
+Click here to download the World Netball Anti-Doping Rules.

 For more information on the WADA code please go to www.wada-ama.org.